michaeljberry/nsls-php-assessment/readme.md

 cp .env.example .env
 ```

-- update the database credentials (host, username, password) in .env file depending on your running database services
+- update the database credentials (host, username, password) in .env file depending on your running MySQL instance
 - once done, continue on building the application by running:

 ```